What’s the Scope? A New Initiative for Students!

 Eastern Engineering Group’s Initiative for Students

-We love students !
+We love students!
 Every semester we love having a new face that comes to experience a glance at what we live as structural engineers.
-During the Fall semester in 2019, we became really involved with engineering students at FIU and ASCE FIU Chapter.
+During the Fall semester of 2019, we became really involved with engineering students at FIU and ASCE FIU Chapter.
 We joined their beach cleanups, we volunteered for mock interviews, and we even participated in one of their game nights.
-Being surrounded with students showed us the value of having fresh, enthusiastic minds working around us and speaking about their ideas.
+Being surrounded by students showed us the value of having fresh, enthusiastic minds working around us and speaking about their ideas.
 We started learning about the extracurricular activities students plan and participate in, and this was something we were really impressed with.

 What’s the Scoop on this Project?

-To get updates about our next interviews and watch “What’s the Scope?” live, register here.
+To watch “What’s the Scope?” live, subscribe here.